October 14, 2019

 Comments are off for this post.

-These implants are a good alternative to replacing missing teeth.
+Dental implants are a good alternative to replacing missing teeth.
 Unlike natural teeth these prostheses cannot decay.
 When manufactured correctly, the prostheses mimic natural teeth.

 Functioning on prostheses anchored by implants is comfortable because they don’t move like a conventional denture.